All Episodes

 There were massive evidentiary problems.

-There were uh questions as to whether Epstein could even be convicted at trial if it went to trial given the evidentiary problems that were supposed to uh victims, quote unquote, who had the government had identified as victims, sent a notice to telling them that they had been identified as victims who denied that they were victims who wanted to exonerate Epstein, who wanted not to prosecute Epstein, but to prosecute other girls.
+If it went to trial, given the evidentiary problems, there were supposed victims, quote unquote, who the government had identified as victims, sent a notice to telling them that they had been identified as victims who denied that they were victims, who wanted to exonerate Epstein, who wanted not to prosecute Epstein, but to prosecute other girls.

-And so the yes, the very high-powered defense counsel that he was able to employ given his vast resources, would have had a plausible opportunity to um cross-examine those witnesses and examine the government's evidence and potentially even get him acquitted at trial.
+And so yes, the very high-power defense counsel that he was able to employ, given his vast resources, would have had a plausible opportunity to cross-examine those witnesses and examine the government's evidence and potentially even get him acquitted at trial.

-That's what Alex Acosta and his colleagues feared, which is why they wanted to compel him to plea to uh agree to a plea deal or not prosecution agreement rather than risking going to trial and potentially loosen the case entirely, and Epstein would face no punishment at all.
+That's what Alex Acosta and his colleagues feared, which is why they wanted to compel him to plea, to agree to a plea deal or not prosecution agreement, rather than risking going to trial, potentially loosen the case entirely, and Epstein would face no punishment at all.

-Instead, he was forced to register for life as a sex offender, which is a giant onerous uh burden for anybody who has to do that.
+Instead, he was forced to register for life as a sex offender, which is a giant, onerous burden for anybody who has to do that.

 Oh, yeah, it really had a very detrimental impact on his life.